Medical questions & health advice by board certified doctors

-"Can a bulge in the abdominal region be a hernia?
+"Can a bulge in the abdominal region be a hernia?"

 I have a bulge in my stomach area that I'm trying to identify.
 It's soft and small and I can kind of push it back in and it pops back out again.
 Is this a hernia?
 If so, what exactly is it?
 Do I need to go to a doctor about it or will it be okay if I let it take care of itself?

 These most commonly occur in the umbilicus or belly button (umbilical hernia) but can occur directly through the abdominal wall (ventral hernia) or through an old surgical scar (incisional hernia).
 The physical signs of a hernia are exactly as you describe, namely a small soft area that bulges out but can be slipped back in.
 Hernias tend to grow over time and most should be surgically corrected.
 Sometimes they need emergency evaluation if they become incarcerated, which means strangled by the abdominal wall and no longer able to be slipped back inside; if you have significant abdominal pain and inability to slide the hernia back you should go to the emergency room.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is strongly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.